imsujinpark/blog/_posts/2024-03-29-is-functional-programming-the-way-to-go.md

     - Promote simplicity and universality in code design

 ## When to Avoid Functional Programming
-Many words have been said about the benefits of functional programming, but it's not always the best approach for every situation.
+Functional programming is a powerful paradigm that offers many benefits, but it's not always the best approach for every situation.
 Here are some scenarios where functional programming might not be the ideal choice:
 1. **Performance-critical applications**
     - Functional programming can introduce overhead due to its emphasis on immutability and statelessness